-Texas Series LLCs and Your Due on Sale Clause
+Texas Series LLCs & Your Due On Sale Clause

 Thus, we see three scenarios:

-3) The bank refuses the request and then you run this risk of the note being accelerated if you move forward despite the bank’s denial.
+- The bank refuses the request and then you run the risk of the note being accelerated if you move forward despite the bank’s denial.

 In the end, if you form a Texas Series LLC for the purpose of transferring existing properties into cells within the series, you might run into a situation where your lender will attempt to apply the due-on-sale clause in your loan.
 This hasn’t been addressed by statute or case law in Texas yet, but I would assume that’s on the horizon, and this question might be answered sooner than we think.
 In the interim, please consult with an attorney and your bank before transferring any properties into Texas Series LLCs.